yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 If you have a sequence of `Maybe` values, you could use monad to manipulate them.
 It is particularly useful to remove very deep `if..then..else..` constructions.

 Imagine a complex bank operation.
-You are elligible to gain about 700€ only if you can afford to follow a list of operation without being negative.
+You are eligible to gain about 700€ only if you can afford to follow a list of operation without being negative.

 <div class="codehighlight">